The Gaussian free field in interlacing particle systems: General Results

 By (2) of Definition \ref{Normal}, each term in the error is bounded by $(N^{\beta/2})^{-4}N^{-3}$ and $(N^{\beta/2})^{-7}N^{-4}$, respectively.
 There are $\sim N$ terms, and since $\beta>-1/2$, we must have $-2\beta-3+1<-1$ and $-7\beta/2-4+1<-1$.
 Therefore the sum is $o(1/N)$.

 Now let us return to the main term in the bulk.
 For eight of the sixteen terms in $\circlearrowleft$, the expression $e^{iN\Im(G_2(\Om_2))}$ cancels in the numerator and the denominator.
-By Propositions \ref{OneProposition}, these eight terms are $o(1/N)$.
-By \ref{RiemannApproximation}, the other eight terms equal
+By Proposition \ref{OneProposition}, these eight terms are $o(1/N)$.
+By Proposition \ref{RiemannApproximation}, the other eight terms equal

 where $\ldots$ represent the other seven terms.
 Of the eight total terms, four have $f(\cdot,\Om_2)f(\Om_2,\cdot)$ and four have $f(\cdot,\bar{\Om_2})f(\bar{\Om_2},\cdot)$.
 For the four terms with the expression $\Om_2$, make the substitution $z=\Om(\nu,\eta_2,\tau)$.
 The new integration path is $\Gamma_+$.
 By taking the partial of \eqref{DefinitionOfOmega} with respect to $\nu$ and using the chain rule,